No 1 - (No name)

 About the engine

 However, the line was soon to expand, with public operating days becoming the norm.
 A more powerful engine was required.
-The solution for Frank and Alex Schwab in 1928 was to scrap their locomotive, and to recycle parts from the engine in a much larger engineering project (see entry for Trojan).
+The solution for Frank and Alex Schwab in 1928 was to scrap their locomotive, and to recycle some parts from the engine into a much larger engineering project (see entry for Trojan).

 Where is it now?

 No 1 was scrapped in 1928, and no longer exists.
 Some parts of the engine probably still survive in Trojan.
 Other parts, including the boiler, appear to have been reused in the construction of Col Tyrell's locomotive Atlanta which ran on railways at New Romney and Folkestone, and is now in the United States.